gre/developer-portal/_docs/coin/light-sync.md

 The same idea applies also to the `Transaction` type which needs to be serialized and formatted for CLI:

-{% include alert.html style="note" text="(Notes HA - TODO REVIEW WORDING) This part may not be required if you don't need transactions for light sync" %}
+{% include alert.html style="note" text="This part may not be required if you don't need transactions for light sync." %}

 `src/families/mycoin/transaction.ts`: